Zhenye-Na/e2e-learning-self-driving-cars/README.md

 Click **`RECORD`** again and move your car smoothly and carefully.

-The training data will be stored in the folder you selected.
+After you have complete recording your move, the training data will be stored in the folder you selected.
+Here I suggest you record at least 3 laps of the race.
+The first lap of race, please try best to stay at the center of the road, the rest could be either on the left hand side and right hand side of the road separately.

 - `/IMG/` - contains training images from three directions of the car - center image, left image and right image.
 - `driving_log.csv` - save the image name information and corresponding information like steer angle, current speed at that time.